Teachers' Guide | Graduate School of Life Sciences

 Organised by GSLS

-Teachers with questions about their education can contact the Assessment Support Panel (ASP) of the GSLS.
+Teachers with questions about assessment can contact the Assessment Support Panel (ASP) of the GSLS via e-mail.
 The ASP can help you with questions about the quality of an exam, new forms of testing, how to stimulate students to attend the lectures, how to efficiently use your teaching time, etc.

 Organised by Utrecht University

-The Center for Research and Development of Education offers various teacher training courses for teachers to improve their skills in the following areas: testing, motivating students, providing feedback, digital developments, etc. For more information go to this page about the courses offered by UMC Utrecht.
+The Center for Research and Development of Education of UMC Utrecht offers various courses for teachers to improve their skills in the following areas: testing, motivating students, providing feedback, digital developments, etc.

 Training for supervisors

-The abovementioned courses are primarily aimed at PhD candidates, although other researchers are also welcome to join.
-It is important that you are supervising or going to supervise a GSLS Master’s student.
+The courses are primarily aimed at PhD candidates, although other researchers are also welcome to join.
+It is relevant that you are supervising or going to supervise a GSLS Master’s student when participating in the course.

 More information and course dates can be found on the website of the PhD Course Centre.